marek-miller/clap-fundsp/README.md

 cargo build -r
 ```

-The compiled CLAP plugins are standard (C ABI) dynamic libraries located in the
+The compiled CLAP plugins are standard dynamic libraries located in the
 `target/release` directory.
 Their filenames are OS-specific.
 For example:

 ```